skuid/skuid-labs/experiments/snippets/v2DragDrop/README.md

 - A `setTimeout` function is needed to wait for the components to load before initializing dragula.

-- In this demo, the position where the item is dropped is for runtime only and is not automatically preserved on refresh.
-If drag and drop is used for re-ordering, make sure the data updated on drop includes values that update model order - and the include a save action in your “Drop” sequence.
+- In the example, the position where the item is dropped is for runtime only and is not automatically preserved on refresh.
+If drag and drop is used for re-ordering (maybe in a table), make sure the data updated on drop includes values that update model order.

+- The example above does not include a "save action" - in order for changes to persist you will need to include a save action in your “Drop” sequence.